0xmizuai/nostr-relay-plus/nostr-client-plus/README.md

 `Assigner` and `Aggregator` need to start first.
 Their order is not important but they need to be started before the other services.

+### Configuration file

+Most services require a configuration file in order to start.
+We provide one in `src/bin/config.toml`; check inline comments for more information.

 ### Assigner

 Assigner accepts one environment variable: `RELAY_URL`.